How to Day Trade for a Living

 Rolling out of bed and throwing water on your face 15 minutes before the opening bell just does not give you sufficient time to be prepared for the market's opening.
 Sitting at your computer in your pyjamas or underwear does not put you in the right mindset to attack the market.
 I know.
 I've experienced all of these scenarios.

 In How to Day Trade for a Living, I will show you how you too can take control over your life and have success in day trading on the stock market.
 I love teaching.
 It's my passion.
 In this book, I use simple and easy to understand words to explain the strategies and concepts you need to know to launch yourself into day trading on the stock market.
 This book is definitely NOT a difficult, technical, hard to understand, a complicated and complex guide to the stock market.
 It's concise.
 It's practical.
 It's written for everyone.
 You can learn how to beat Wall Street at its own game.

 I invite you to join me in the world of day trading.
 I'm a real person who you can connect with.
 I'm not just a photograph here on the Amazon site.
 I love what I do.
 You can follow my blog post under Author Updates on my Author page on Amazon.
 It's honest.
 You'll see I lose some days.
 You can read the reviews of my book.
 I know you will learn much about day trading and the stock market from studying my book.
 You can join at no cost and with no obligation my community of day traders at vancouver-traders.com.
 You can ask us questions.
 Practical, hands-on knowledge.
 That's How to Day Trade for a Living.

 Andrew Aziz, PhD

-Engineer by training, trader by profession, teacher by heart
+An engineer by training, a trader by profession, a teacher by heart